Dual Diagnosis Treatment and Rehab Programs

-- Receive regular education about mental health issues as well as substance abuse and addiction.
+- Regular education about mental health issues as well as substance misuse and addiction.

-- Have the opportunity to attend support groups every day.
+- The opportunity to attend support groups every day.

-- Are immersed in a community of people who are learning to live without drugs or alcohol.
+- Immersion in a community of people who are learning to live without drugs or alcohol.

 Outpatient treatment for dual diagnosis is more flexible than inpatient treatment.
 Outpatient programs can vary in intensity and time commitment.
-For some people, participating in intensive outpatient treatment, where they spend 30 hours or more per week at the rehab center, is sufficient initial treatment.
+For some people, participating in intensive outpatient treatment (IOP), where they spend 30 hours or more per week at the rehab center, is sufficient initial treatment.

-If inpatient dual diagnosis treatment is initially required, participants may then graduate to an intensive outpatient program that supports their desire to live in the community more independently while they continue their recovery efforts.
+If inpatient dual diagnosis treatment is initially required, participants may then step down to an outpatient program that supports their desire to live in the community more independently while they continue their recovery efforts.
 Participants may receive a variety of services in such a program, including: